-John Moynihan is an internationally recognized expert in investigating and prosecuting financial crimes and money laundering.
+John Moynihan is internationally recognized for investigating and prosecuting financial crimes and money laundering.

 John has counseled governments and financial institutions around the world in developing and implementing anti-money laundering initiatives.
 He played a critical role in the discovery of the Bank of New York’s Russian money laundering case.
 His recommendations to the U.S. Congress in the aftermath of the 9/11 attacks regarding the prosecution of terrorist financing were adopted and became a cornerstone of the Homeland Security Act, which has since been used to prosecute groups and individuals for financing terrorism.
 John continues to assist the U.S. Department of Justice and the DEA with financial analytical support on worldwide money laundering investigations.
 To date, he has worked on more than 90 cases and helped secure seizures valued at over $400 million dollars.